 Meter reports are available online at Comcast's customer portal, accessible at http://customer.comcast.com.
-After signing in and selecting "My Services," a new page shows various account management tools along with an "Equipment" box.
-In the Equipment box, the data usage accumulated during the month to the current date is displayed as shown in Figure 1.
+After signing in and selecting "Devices," a new page shows a card for each device supported by Comcast.
+Scroll to the bottom of this page to see the Data Usage Overview displayed as shown in Figure 1.
+Subscribers can view usage for the current month as well as a rolling 6-month history.